Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 ```

-## Generate API Token from Cloudflare.
+## Generate API Token from Cloudflare

 First log  into the [Cloudflare dashboard](https://dash.cloudflare.com/profile/api-tokens) >  **My Profile** > **API Tokens** > **Create Token** and under "Create Custom Token", select **Get started**.
 Start by naming the API Token, specify what product you are creating the API token for and give it the edit permission.
 In this case, select the "Account", "Cloudflare Pages" and "Edit":